redhat-appstudio/managed-gitops/examples/m2-demo/README.md

 ## Cleanup the demo

-To cleanup the demo, just remove the local containers from your workspace:
+To clean up the demo, just remove the local containers from your workspace:
 ```bash
 docker rm -f managed-gitops-pgadmin managed-gitops-postgres
 ```